 documentation, and the application fee have been submitted.

-Obtain official transcripts (in the original sealed envelopes) from every post-secondary institution attended, and proof of any previously earned trades qualifications, certificates, or diplomas.
-Submit all official documents directly to the UFV Admission and Records office.
-These documents are required to determine the credit that will be awarded toward the degree and to assist in planning your program of study.
+Applicants seeking credit in the program for previous credentials or educational experience must obtain official transcripts from every post-secondary institution attended, and proof of any previously earned trades qualifications, certificates, or diplomas.
+To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.
+Submit all other official documents directly to the UFV Admission and Records office.
+These documents are required to assist in planning the program of study.

 Program length and locations

 The length of time required for program completion depends on the number of courses taken per semester, and the number of credits awarded through transfer credit or Prior Learning Assessment and Recognition (PLAR).